 The Spanish program offered at ASU’s West campus emphasizes the Spanish language, literature and culture, developing students to be bi-lingual and versatile team members in social agencies, education, law, and diplomacy.

-The BA program in Spanish addresses language and examines the cultural production of Spanish-speaking communities, in Spanish.
+The BA program in Spanish emphasizes language studies and examines the cultural production of Spanish-speaking communities, in Spanish.

 All students are required to meet general university admission requirements: